uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 IF &lt;CONSIGNMENT-ACTIVE BORDER TRANSPORT MEANS.Type of identification&gt; is in SET {10,21,30,40,41,80}
-THEN &lt;CONSIGNMENT-ACTIVE BORDER TRANSPORT MEANS.
-Identification number&gt; must not contain lowercase letters.
+THEN &lt;CONSIGNMENT-ACTIVE BORDER TRANSPORT MEANS.Identification number&gt; shall not
+contain lowercase letters.

 **Technical Description**